 The programs offer graduate students unique advantages including: personal attention from highly-connected faculty members; cutting-edge research opportunities; and exceptional career prospects that derive from George Mason’s location within the vibrant Washington, D.C. metropolitan area.

 M.Ed in Curriculum and Instruction, Advanced Studies in Teaching and Learning: Physical Education Concentration

 This master’s degree program is for practicing health and physical education teachers.
-It features advanced course work offered through Mason’s Graduate School of Education.
+It features advanced course work offered through Mason’s School of Education.
 The master’s degree does not fulfill licensure requirements.